-During 2022, AIG Life performed regular stress testing of interest rates to assess the impact on the AIG Life solvency position.
+During 2023, AIG Life performed regular stress testing of interest rates to assess the impact on the AIG Life solvency position.
 This ensured that the Company maintained sufficient solvency capital to withstand shocks within the market.

 During the ORSA process, several market risk scenarios were considered including yield curve scenarios where the yield curve is changed by -0.50%, -1.00% and -2.00%.
-These stresses results in the SCR changing by -£1m, -£2m and +£11m respectively.
-The solvency ratio fell by 7%, 18% and 62% respectively.
+These stresses results in the SCR changing by -£0.3m, -£0.7m and +£4.3m respectively.
+The solvency ratio fell by 8%, 18% and 55% respectively.
+This is due to the long term nature of the Individual Protection business which makes the Company more susceptible to interest rate down risk.
 The reduction in yields produced an outcome showing a reduction in net assets that was mitigated by the increasing use of level premium reinsurance.
 However, the modelled scenario did not allow for the effects of any management actions in response to the stress - in particular, any further pricing activity in this low yield environment or derisking of the asset portfolio.